Rozdandy/myfirst-miletone-project/README.md

                 4. There he/ she can click the images to link them to required information.
                 5. Our mandate is based on 1st, 2nd, 3rd, 8th, 13th, and 17th of the Sustainable Development Goals.

-* As a visiting user, I would want more about EG.
+* As a visiting user, I would want to know more about EG.

                 1. When the user arrives on the webpage, the user he/ she can see the navigation bar with several links.
                 2. On the navigation they can click the About link or icon.